lucasjoliveau/doc/en/applications/finance/fiscal_localizations/indonesia.md

   * **Your Company**

 This information is used in the FAPR line in the effect file format.
-You need to set a VAT number on the related partner of your Odoo company.
+You need to set a VAT number on the related partner of your Konvergo ERP company.
 If you don’t, it won’t be possible to create an e-Faktur from an invoice.

   * **Your Clients**